smartprobe/Train_Defect_Detection/README.md

 ## Examples of train component defects

+# List of defects types
 * (a) Locking plate loosen;
 * (b) Valve closed;
 * (c) Bearing eroded;
 * (d) Bolt missing.

 ![Examples of train component defects](samples/Component_Defects/Sample1.png)

+# Comparison of defects and normal situation

+As shown below, the red box refers to the defects and the blue box refers to the normal situation.

 ![Examples of train component defects](samples/Component_Defects/Sample2.png)